 That depends on what you want the plants to do within your aquarium or terrarium.
 Different colors of light affect the growth of plants in different ways.
 As I mentioned earlier, blue light is known to promote the growth of leaves and stems while red light is known to promote flower growth.
 In addition, blue and red light both help to increase the photosynthesis rate of plants and help to promote photosynthetic efficiency.

-Since we don’t want our vivarium to look like the red light district most of the day with extremely red or blue lights… We will more than likely want white lights that mimic natural daylight.
+Since we don’t want our vivarium to look like the red light district most of the day with highly red or blue lights… We will more than likely want white lights that mimic natural daylight.
 This is where white lights with a slight hue come into play.

 Warm White Light (2700k)